maplibre/martin/docs/src/installation.md

 ## Prerequisites

-Martin requires PostGIS 3.0+.
-PostGIS 3.1+ is recommended.
+If using Martin with PostgreSQL database, you must install PostGIS with at least v3.0+, v3.1+ recommended.

 ## Binary Distributions